front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Webpack 5
 Front-Commerce is now on webpack 5! 🚀

+We have listed all the breaking changes with with a fix that you should apply.
 <!-- TODO : add comparison results -->

 #### ⚠ Absolute paths